Speldosa/Speldosa.github.io/README.md

 - - Create the Billie Jean segment from the Kling Kokos concert.

 ## Maybe:
+- Create a new main index page that features the latest updates.
+Or something.
 - Create a section called books where I put reference texts that constantly are updated.
 - Make categories for the different pages just as ia has done for https://ia.net/de/know-how. (<- I don't know if this is necessary until I get more content on the site.)
 - Create a HTML version of the master thesis.